 What are the eligibility requirements?

-Candidates for the program must hold a bachelor's degree or equivalent, preferably in business or related field.
-Admission to the program is highly competitive and it is expected that candidates meet the graduate admissions requirements of Rutgers Business School.
-Please see the exact admission requirements on the Admissions page.
+Candidates for the program should hold a bachelor's degree, preferably in business or accounting.
+Admission to the program is competitive and candidates must meet the graduate admissions requirements of Rutgers Business School.
+Candidates who do not hold a business or accounting degree may take the prerequisite course "Accounting for Managers" in the summer to qualify for admission to the program.

 Can the program be completed entirely online?

-What is the total cost of the program?
+What is the benefit of earning a certificate?

 What sort of real-world experience will I gain through the program?